 “I’ll switch,” I said.
 I gathered my things and maneuvered to the aisle and then to my new seat.
 As I passed by, the older man looked at me with soft eyes from behind his glasses and sidelocks.
 “Thank you, sir, thank you.
 My son is afraid of flying; he doesn’t dare sit alone.
 Thank you.”
 He leaned over to my new neighbors in row 47 and said, “You have a good neighbor.”
 I was touched, and I briefly put my hand on his shoulder (“I’m just as glad as you are”), and he placed his hand gently on my right side.
 I felt that the soul had extended a warm hand through a gap in the wall that separates cultures.

-Afterward, the man handed me a bag of kosher chips and two kosher candies from behind and expressed his gratitude to me gently and intensely several more times, stirring a soft procession of thoughts within me.
+Afterward, the man handed me a bag of kosher chips and two kosher candies from behind and expressed his gratitude to me gently and intensely several more times.
+It stirred a soft procession of thoughts within my mind.
 I had performed my act of sincerity for the day.
 I had genuinely listened to the eyes and voice of a man and responded sincerely with a small gesture of humanity.
 How simple it is to be happy.
 And why don’t I walk through that door to the soul more often?

-As suddenly as it had opened, the door closed again.
-In the gap between the seats through which the man had passed the chips, the candies, and his words, a pillow had now been stuffed after about three hours.
+A few hours later, as suddenly as it had opened, the door closed again.
+In the gap between the seats through which the man had passed the chips, the candies, and his words, a pillow had now been stuffed.
 And I noticed that both the father and son avoided my gaze later in the flight, as well as when we lined up in the seemingly endless queue at the customs checkpoint in Dulles Airport in Washington.

 I could only guess at the reason for this sudden distance.
-If I had to make a guess, I would say that they feared they had overwhelmed me with their expressions of gratitude and perhaps thought I didn’t want my kind gesture to lead to endless chatter and a lasting bond.
+If I had to make a guess, I would say that they feared they had overwhelmed me with their expressions of gratitude and perhaps thought I didn’t want my kind gesture to lead to endless chatter and a lasting bond with ‘a jew’.
 Ultimately, the last word is not mine—interpretations are always just interpretations.

 I continued my journey.
-On my connecting flight to Washington, I sat next to a lady who planned to vote for Trump because he would shake up the bureaucracy in Washington, something she had once believed in herself.
-And during the taxi ride from Pittsburgh Airport to the stately Omni William Penn Hotel, the driver told me that he thought both Trump and Harris were “full of shit,” but that he would vote for Trump because he would stop handing out money to non-Americans.
+On my connecting flight to Washington, I sat next to a lady who planned to vote for Trump because he would shake up the bureaucracy in Washington.
+A long time ago, she had once believed in Washington herself.
+And during the taxi ride from Pittsburgh Airport to the stately Omni William Penn Hotel downtown, the driver told me that he thought both Trump and Harris were “full of shit”.
+But he would vote for Trump because he would stop handing out money to non-Americans.

 I took a seat at a small table in the restaurant at the Penn Hotel and ordered a roasted Amish chicken—one of the best I’ve ever tasted.
 Next to me sat an African-American couple, both in a rather blessed state after a few glasses of wine.
 As they got up, the woman approached me with a focused look: “Are you an actor?”
 “No.” “You are absolutely gorgeous.”
 It was the second time that day that an African-American person had made me laugh.
 In the elevator to my room, I looked intently into the mirror—the last thing we should abolish is alcohol.